wultra/ssl-pinning-ios/README.md

 - `publicKey` - contains the public key counterpart to the private key, used for data signing.
 The Base64 formatted string is expected.
 - `expectedCommonNames` - an optional array of strings, defining which domains you expect in certificate validation.
 - `identifier` - optional string identifier for scenarios, where multiple `CertStore` instances are used in the application
-- `fallbackCertificatesData` - optional hardcoded data for a fallback fingerprints.
+- `fallbackCertificatesData` - optional hardcoded data for fallback fingerprints.
 See the next chapter of this document for details.
 - `periodicUpdateInterval` - defines how often will `CertStore` update the fingerprints silently at the background.
 The default value is 1 week.
 - `expirationUpdateTreshold` - defines time window before the next certificate will expire.
 In this time window `CertStore` will try to update the list of fingerprints more often than usual.
 Default value is 2 weeks before the next expiration.